Centre for Studies on Inclusive Education

 what is inclusion?

-The Index for Inclusion summarises some of the ideas which make up the view of inclusion within the Index as follows:
+The Index for Inclusion (Booth and Ainscow 2011, 3rd edition) summarises some of the ideas which make up the view of inclusion within the Index as follows:

 Inclusion in education involves:

-- Restructuring the cultures, policies and practices in schools so that they respond to the diversity of students in the locality.
+- Restructuring cultures, policies and practices to respond to diversity in ways that value everyone equally.

-- Improving schools for staff as well as for students.
+- Improving schools for staff and parents/carers as well as children.

-- Emphasising the role of schools in building community and developing values, as well as in increasing achievement.
+- Emphasising the development of school communities and values, as well as achievements.

-- Fostering mutually sustaining relationships between schools and communities.
+- Fostering mutually sustaining relationships between schools and surrounding communities.

 - Recognising that inclusion in education is one aspect of inclusion in society.